 The rules vary considerably from journal to journal.
 Some are very liberal and, so long as all the important bits have been included (abstract, text, references, etc), then they’ll approve it.
 Some are very strict and can unsubmit a new submission for as small an error as putting “et al” in the references after five authors instead of four.

 For most journals, the academic editors will not look at a manuscript until it has been checked and approved by the administrative staff.
 Unsubmission for corrections is a routine occurrence and will have no impact whatsoever on whether your manuscript goes on to be accepted.
-In fact, most of the time, the academic editors will not even be aware that an unsubmission has taken place.
+So don’t worry!

 The first thing to do is to read the email carefully.
 If any of the instructions or requests are unclear, hit reply and ask the editorial office for clarification.
-We’re here to help and I think I speak for all editorial staff everywhere when I say that we’d rather an author asked us what exactly we mean than resubmit another incorrect manuscript.
+We’re here to help and want to get your manuscript ready for review as swiftly as possible.

-Unsubmissions happen all the time and are a regular part of the process.
-If your manuscript gets unsubmitted, it is nothing to worry about and your research still has every chance of going on to be published, widely cited, and help advance knowledge in your field.
+Unsubmissions happen all the time and are a routine part of the process.
+If your manuscript gets unsubmitted, it is nothing to worry about and your research still has every chance of going on to be published, being widely cited, and helping to advance knowledge in your field.